-Travel hub capacity will be enhanced to enable people to join the sustainable transport network further from Cambridge.
-The travel hubs will link up bus, cycling (including facilities for e-bikes) and walking networks and capacity enhancements to the Park and Ride provision.
-This will see an additional 10,000 Travel Hub spaces provided through the extension of existing sites and the addition of new sites along key corridors.
-This additional ring of Travel Hub sites will be seamlessly integrated into the surrounding local transport networks, acting as travel hubs with high-quality interchange between local bus and demand- responsive services, together with the walking and cycling network.
+Mobility (Travel) Hub capacity will be enhanced to enable people to join the sustainable transport network further from Cambridge.
+These will link up bus and active travel (including facilities for e-bikes) networks whilst providing capacity enhancements to the Park & Ride provision.
+This ring of Mobility (Travel) Hub sites will be seamlessly integrated into the surrounding local transport networks, allowing high-quality interchange between local bus and demand- responsive services, together with the active travel network.

 To genuinely be able to compete with the private car, services in rural villages will have longer operating hours and higher frequencies.
-This may include a core, rural service, and a move towards demand responsive transport such as the TING service being trialled in west Huntingdonshire and will be better connected to railway stations and travel hubs to facilitate onward journeys.
-Towns and larger villages will have substantially improved services of higher frequency and longer operating hours, some of which would be express services, substantially improving journey times.
-In Cambridge this would mean more direct services between employment sites, residential areas and local shops and services, and more journeys to the key traffic generators including the hospitals operating as a turn up and ride service of less than ten-minute intervals.
-This revised network will be complemented by an extensive set of demand responsive transport services that will be focused to address the gaps in the public transport network.
-Work will also be undertaken to consider how fares could be reduced to attract more people to use the bus.
+This may include a core, rural service, and a move towards Demand Responsive Transport (DRT) that will better connect to railway stations and Mobility (Travel) Hubs to facilitate onward journeys.
+Towns and larger villages will have substantially improved services of higher frequency and longer operating hours, some of which will include express services, thereby substantially improving journey times.
+This would mean more direct services between employment sites, residential areas and local shops and services in Cambridge, and more journeys to the key trip generators including the hospitals operating as a turn up and ride service of less than ten-minute intervals.
+This will be complemented by an extensive set of DRT services focused on addressing the gaps in the public transport network.
+Work will be undertaken to consider how fares could be reduced to attract more people to use the bus.

-However, additional services, improved infrastructure and better connections alone will not convince people to leave their car at home if the bus still gets stuck in traffic, the fare is too expensive, or they feel intimidated by traffic when cycling or walking.
-To truly make public transport a realistic alternative, priority needs to be given to buses so that they do not get stuck in the same congestion as cars.
-They also need to be more affordable for people to use.
-To do this we must cut congestion and free up road space for more services as well as raise money for additional services, cheaper fares and improved walking and cycling routes.
-To do this, a form of demand management will need to be introduced in the city so that the city's road network is prioritised for walking, cycling and public transport.
-A mechanism to raise funding for sustainable transport improvements will also be identified.
+However, additional services, improved infrastructure and better connections alone will not facilitate a modal shift from the private car if the bus still gets stuck in traffic and fares are too expensive.
+To make public transport a realistic alternative, priority will be given to buses so that they do not get stuck in the same congestion as cars.
+And they need to be more affordable for people to use.
+To do this we must cut congestion and free up road space for more services as well as raise money for additional services, cheaper fares.
+To do this, a form of demand management will need to be considered in the city so that the road network is prioritised for active travel and public transport.